BestTimesToVisit.com Logo

 food

-Venture beyond the main Stradun for authentic and affordable seafood.
-Look for 'konobas' (traditional taverns) in the side streets or neighborhoods like Gruž for delicious grilled fish and local specialties like 'peka' (slow-cooked meat or seafood under a bell-shaped lid).
+Venture beyond the main Stradun for authentic and more affordable eats.
+Head to the side streets or the Gruž harbor area for konobas (traditional taverns) serving fresh seafood and local specialties like 'peka' (meat or seafood slow-cooked under a bell-shaped lid).
+You'll find better quality and a more local experience.

 packing